 So, Should You Visit Fez?

 Fez is a fascinating and overwhelming city.
-The locals of this ancient city are different to any others you will meet in Morocco, and constant references to things ‘outside the wall’ makes you realise people do live their whole lives in this medieval maze of commerce.
+The locals of this ancient city are different from any others you will meet in Morocco, and constant references to things ‘outside the wall’ makes you realize people do live their whole lives in this medieval maze of commerce.